Lucyjpjones/lj-fscr/testing.md

 - Viewport tag included in the head of HTML files to tell the browser how to respond to different resolutions, particularly mobile ones.

 ### **Additional Testing**

+- The Website was tested on Google Chrome, Safari browsers, Firefox, and Edge.

+- The website was viewed on a variety of devices including HP Laptop, Macbook pro, Ipad, IPhones (Version SE, 6, 7, 8, 11, 12, 12 max pro), Huawei P20 pro.

+- Friends and family members were asked to review the site to point out any bugs, user experience issues, and/or suggestions.

+    Feedback action:
+    - To pay using apple pay- this is included in my future development plans.
+    - More search queries so I can search forums- this is included in my future development plans.
+- Project posted on Slack, asking for feedback from fellow students.

 ### **Bugs**